m1sta/prescript/README.md

 The asterix character can be used as a placeholder during function invocation with the eventual value defined using the assignment `=` character.
 Eg.  `console.log(*) = "Hello World"`

 ### Automatic function prefix creation
 The words `generator` and `async` will automatically be included as a prefixes to function declarations where the keywords `yield` and `await` are found within a function body.
+This feature also allows you to notionaly use arrow function syntax while creating async and generator functions.

 ### Promise function shorthand
 Functions defined using the tilde-arrow `~>` will automatically be wrapped in a `new Promise(body)`. eg.`get (url) ~> resolve(data)`